 Then, a table displays the coordinates of the categories in the factors space.
 The results that correspond to the supplementary variable are displayed in blue color.

 The coordinates of the observations are displayed further down.

 The contributions, the test values and the squared cosines help in the interpretation of the results.
 Before interpreting that two categories are close on the map, one should check that their contribution to the axes of the map, or that their squared cosines are high.

-From these charts we confirm that a customer will come back only if he is satisfied with the intervention, the welcome and the price.
+From these charts, we may suggest that a customer will come back only if he is satisfied with the intervention, the welcome and the price.
 We also notice that there seems to be a link between the fact that the repair was not satisfactory and the fact that the welcome was bad.
 This should be investigated further: has the customer described the problem not precisely enough because he had been badly welcome or has the person called back to mention that the problem was still there and has been badly welcome by the representative?